Distributed energy resources illustraltion

 To provide market ancillary services and participate in central dispatch, the VPP operator would need to meet relevant requirements in the Australian Energy Market Operator's (AEMO) Market Ancillary Service Specification (MASS), which requires specific telemetry and other sophisticated equipment.
 This is required by Chapter 3 of the National Electricity Rules and is subject to civil penalty provisions.

-If the Proponent is an authorised retailer under the National Energy Retail Law, it will be required to be a member of the SA Energy and Water Ombudsman.
+If the Proponent is an authorised retailer under the National Energy Retail Law, it will be required to be a member of Energy and Water Ombudsman SA.

 Potential challenges for this business model